Pralii/Karaneko-Demo-Lore/README.md

 This whole project is coordinated within the official Karaneko Discord Server.
 Feel free to join in through official links findable on Kickstarter or online!

+# Is the content of this equivalent to a wiki?
+Mmmmmaybe.
+Probably.

 # What are you using?
 We'll be using [**Obsidian**](https://obsidian.md/) for gathering notes in an organized manner